 Who are we?

-Founded in 1976 as Western Province Pedal Power Association, the Association (a Public Benefit Organisation) came into being as a result of the running of the first Cycle Tour that was to develop into the now-world famous Cape Argus Pick ‘n Pay Cycle Tour.
+The Association came into being as a result of the running of the first Cycle Tour that was to develop into the now-world famous annual Cape Town Cycle Tour (previously called the ‘Cape Argus Pick n Pay Cycle Tour’).

 The main purpose and object of the Association is to promote cycling and the interests of cyclists, with the following ancillary objectives: